verus-lang/verus/source/docs/guide/src/exec_attr.md

    include tracked or ghost arguments, and preserve native Rust syntax for maintainability.
-2. Adopt verification incrementally — apply Verus gradually to a large, existing codebase without requiring a full rewrite to function APIs.
+2. Adopt verification incrementally — apply Verus gradually to a large, existing codebase without requiring a full rewrite of the function APIs.
-3. Maintain readability — ensure the verified code remains clean and understandable for developers who are not familiar with Verus.
+3. Maintain readability — ensure the verified code remains clean and understandable for developers who are not familiar with Verus or want to ignore verification-related annotations.
-4. Optimize dependency management — use Verus components (builtin, builtin-macro, and vstd) in a modular way, allowing projects to define custom stub macros and control Verus dependencies via feature flags.
+4. Optimize dependency management — use Verus components (`verus_builtin`,
+   `verus_builtin_macros`, and `vstd`) in a modular way, allowing projects to define custom stub macros and control Verus dependencies via feature flags.

-## Adding specifications to function
+## Adding specifications to a function

 Use `#[verus_spec(requires ... ensures ...)]` to attach a specification to a function signature.